Maple Leaf Sports & Entertainment: Recent projects

-MLSE announced in December 2017 that it had agreed to purchase the Toronto Argonauts of the Canadian Football League outright, with the deal finalized on January 19, 2018.

-In May 2022, Tanenbaum indicated that MLSE was exploring opportunities for professional women's sports teams in hockey, basketball, and soccer for Toronto.
-Although the company explored applying for a Toronto based Women's National Basketball Association expansion franchise, they eventually decided against it.
+MLSE considered purchasing the Toronto Blue Jays of MLB and Sportsnet from Rogers Communications, but concerns about the viability of Rogers Centre as a baseball venue and the profitability of the team led the company to decide against pursuing either.
+The company also considered investing in an English soccer club, and in May 2012, after the Leeds United Supporters Trust put out a request for a takeover of the Football League Championship team from majority shareholder Ken Bates, it was reported that MLSE were in talks to buy the club.
+However, the company later denied that it planned to purchase the club.
+In 2015 reports emerged that MLSE was investigating taking over the bankrupt Parma F.C. of Italy's Serie A. In May 2022, Tanenbaum indicated that MLSE was exploring opportunities for professional women's sports teams in hockey, basketball, and soccer for Toronto.
+Although the company considered applying for a Toronto-based Women's National Basketball Association expansion franchise, they eventually decided against it.
 Instead, Tanenbaum's Kilmer Sports Ventures independently submitted an application for a WNBA expansion team for Toronto, which was granted by the league in May 2024.

-Friisdahl announced that he was leaving MLSE in January 2022, with CFO Cynthia Devine named interim President and CEO to replace him.
-In January 2024 it was announced that Keith Pelley had been hired as president and CEO of MLSE, effective April 2, 2024.

-In August 2022 it was announced that Leafs Nation Network, the rebranded Leafs TV specialty channel devoted to the Maple Leafs and Marlies, would cease operations on September 1.
-The channel had been valued at $19 million on behalf of the CRTC in 2012.

 In September 2025, MLSE announced that they had entered into a partnership with the Buffalo Bills of the National Football League to promote the growth of football in Canada and market Bills merchandise at their Real Sports Apparel store.
-When asked about the possibility of Toronto again hosting future Bills games, team COO Pete Guelli and MLSE president Keith Pelley did not rule it out, but Guelli stated that the Bills' focus in the short term is solely on opening their new stadium, New Highmark Stadium.
+When asked about the possibility of Toronto again hosting Bills games, team COO Pete Guelli and MLSE president Keith Pelley did not rule it out, but Guelli stated that the Bills' focus in the short term was on opening their new stadium, New Highmark Stadium.

-On November 12, 2025, MLSE announced a "long-term strategic partnership" with WWE, including cross-promotion of WWE talent with players from MLSE-owned franchises.